wp-plugins/forget-about-shortcode-buttons/readme.txt

 Utilises the latest CSS properties for styling

 Includes Dashicons to add to your buttons and use in your themes.

+**Your ratings mean a lot - if you like the plugin please consider leaving a review.**

 = Links =